Groom rescues struggling swimmer moments after beach wedding

 Zac and Cindy Edwards had just gotten married at Orange Beach, Alabama, and were taking wedding photos when a woman came up and said someone was struggling in the surf, WALA-TV reported .

-Zac Edwards is a former lifeguard and Coast Guard member, so he stripped off his shirt and went in after the swimmer.
+Coast Guard Petty Officer 2nd Class Zac Edwards is a former lifeguard, so he stripped off his shirt and went in after the swimmer.
 Edwards got to the person, but then had a hard time making it back to shore.

+“He kept saying, ‘I can’t breathe.
+I can’t breathe,’” Edwards said in a statement released by the Coast Guard.
+“My goal was to keep his head out of the water.”

 First responders showed up soon after and brought them both to safety.
 Both Edwards and the Mississippi high school student who was trapped in the currents are fine.